Rome: Total War: Gameplay

 As with previous games in the Total War series, Rome: Total War has two primary modes of play: a turn-based, single-player campaign that takes place on an overhead map of the world and a real-time battle system that occurs on 3D battlefields.

 A Julii family member governing a settlement.
 His character traits and retinue can be seen beneath his portrait, while his fundamental stats are to the right of his portrait.
 Further down is a list of the troops that can be trained in the city that he is governing.
 To the left, the campaign map can be seen; the character is governing Arretium.
 A diplomat can be seen outside the city.
-To the north, a Julii army is besieging the Gallic city of Mediolanium.
+To the north, a Julii army is besieging the Gallic city of Mediolanum.

 Control over territory in the game is represented by capturing and holding a settlement in that territory.
 New cities are conquered by either training soldiers in cities that are already in the player's control and then using those soldiers to besiege enemy cities or by bribing the city into switching sides.
 Apart from simply expanding one's faction, cities can have positive or negative effects on a nation.
 For example, well-managed cities can provide the faction that control them with valuable tax income, but poorly managed cities may cost the player more money in maintenance than they make in taxes.
 Cities have a variety of buildings that may be built or upgraded, such as temples, barracks, and amphitheatres.
 Buildings have different effects on the city; for example, aqueducts improve public health and decrease urban squalor, which in turn makes the inhabitants of the city happier.
 If cities grow too unhappy, they may revolt and either return to a faction that previously controlled them or become a part of a generic "rebel" faction.